Landsil/apps_script--GoogleWorkspace_UserManager/README.md

 2. You can force rows move by updating "Force_Sync" column to "true" or put correct HR data in HR sheet manually.
 3. Assemble data = `main_data()` will compare HR and Google data and move diffrentces to "Google_push"
 4. Some data will be google only (eg. "Archived" status), you can update it in "Google_push" or in "Google_pull" if you are still using `main_data()`

+### Proper Logs
+1. There is info in main.gs, I will refort it and put here later.